-• How the Local Board will support the state strategies identified under § 676.105 and work with the entities carrying out core programs and other workforce development programs, including programs of study and career pathway programs under the Strengthening Career and Technical Education for the 21st Century Act authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
-2301 et seq.) to support service alignment and needs identified in regional or local level assessments including the Perkins Comprehensive Local Needs Assessment (§
+6. How the Local Board will support the state strategies identified under § 676.105 and work with the entities carrying out core programs and other workforce development programs, including programs of study and career pathway programs under the Strengthening Career and Technical Education for the 21st Century Act authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
+2301 et seq.) to support service alignment and needs identified in regional or local level assessments including the Perkins Comprehensive Local Needs Assessment (§ 679.560(b)(1)(ii)).

-679.560(b)(1)(ii)).

 The career and technical (CTE) education under Perkins provides students with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
 The CTE programs are offered through the community college system.
 As such, CTE program information is available for area residents at our workforce services offices including information concerning career pathways and industry stackable credentials.
 All workforce development partners, including those funded under Carl Perkins, coordinate services in order to best serve the client, including assistance with college tuition, help with getting a GED, help with transportation or childcare or other assistance needed in order to succeed in a career pathway and obtain employment.
-In May 2016 and February 2020, a core partner front line staff training was help to discuss partners programs so all front line staff are aware of the services available to individuals.

 As a member of the One Stop Partner which meets quarterly, there is discussion regarding programs and aligning services to ensure the best service to the customer.
 Thus, Perkins programs in career and technical education aligns with local demand occupations to ensure there is braided funding from multiple resources including FAFSA, WIOA funds, or DHS-Vocational Rehabilitation programs.
-Workforce Board will support the Perkins Comprehensive Local Needs Assessment by contributing to the assessment through partnerships, providing data, and other ways necessary to ensure the career & technical programs align with demand industries, occupations, and supports local career pathways.
+Workforce Board will support the Perkins

+Comprehensive Local Needs Assessment by contributing to the assessment through partnerships, providing data, and other ways necessary to ensure the career & technical programs align with demand industries, occupations, and supports local career pathways.